MedRayenZoubli/TruckTrack/README.md

    dotnet run
    ```
    - Change `TRUCK_ID` in `Program.cs` to run multiple simulators
+   - In the current project exists 3 diffrent simulators to showcase the status logic in real time

 5. **Open dashboard**
    - Navigate to `http://localhost:5295` in your browser